 is beef fat called suet

-• Tallow is produced from suet and has a very high smoke point.
+• Once suet is rendered into tallow, it has a very high smoke point.

 • Tallow is shelf-stable at room temperature.